kauri-io/archive/docs/ETHDenver 2019 Finalists and Winners/ethasketch.md

 ---
 title: EthASketch
 summary: Plotter Main Page Project Name EthASketch Project Tagline/Description (140 Characters Max.
 Will be used on table card for judging) Instantly sketch collaboratively on the Ethereum blockchain while also instructing a IRL handmade 2d plotter to see everyones doodles.
 Team Members.
-First and Last Names Iain Nash Status.im ID for Each Team Member (we will use this to contact you and your team) https //get.status.im/user/0x042f4f62a710aea5ac4dc12499671a319ca9f34283bf550a87ddcfa00183128598c83cdbfd8b81
+First and Last Names Iain Nash Status.im ID for Each Team Member (we will use this to contact you and your team) https-//get.status.im/user/0x042f4f62a710aea5ac4dc12499671a319ca9f34283bf550a87ddcfa00183128598c83cdbfd8b81
 authors:
   - iain nash (@iain)
 date: 2019-02-17